-By late 1960, the Corvette had demonstrated again that it was a serious contender on the race track, both in mainstream media and in the automotive marketplace.
+By late 1960, the Corvette had demonstrated again that it was a serious contender on the race track, both in the mainstream media and in the automotive marketplace.
 CBS television, in cooperation with General Motors, introduced the series “Route 66”.
 (While it was common in that era for automotive manufacturing companies to sponsor television programming, this particular series featured a story about two guys who sought adventure in their shiny, new Corvette).

 Bill Mitchell had begun the process of developing a prototype for an all new Corvette that would go on to become known as the “Mako Shark I.” He had also championed a team of Chevrolet designers in developing both cosmetic and performance upgrades to the existing C1 body styling.